mmuratarat/mmuratarat.github.io/_pages/faq.md

   - An observation that is skewed to the right contains a few large values which results in a long tail towards the right hand side of the chart.
   - An observation that is skewed to the left contains a few small values which results in a long tail towards the left hand side of the chart.
   - The kurtosis of a distribution refers to the degree of peakedness of a distribution.

+#### What are the measures of Central Tendency: Mean, Median, and Mode?

+The central tendency of a distribution represents one characteristic of a distribution.
+In statistics, the three most common measures of central tendency are the mean, median, and mode.
+Each of these measures calculates the location of the central point using a different method.
+The median and mean can only have one value for a given data set.
+The mode can have more than one value.

+Choosing the best measure of central tendency depends on the type of data you have.

+* **Mean**: The mean is the arithmetic average.
+Calculating the mean is very simple.
+You just add up all of the values and divide by the number of observations in your dataset.

+$$
+\bar{x} = \frac{x_{1}+x_{2}+\cdots +x_{n}}{n}
+$$

+The calculation of the mean incorporates all values in the data.
+If you change any value, the mean changes.
+However, the mean doesn't always locate the center of the data accurately.
+In a symmetric distribution, the mean locates the center accurately.
+However, in a skewed distribution, the mean can miss the mark.
+Outliers have a substantial impact on the mean.
+Extreme values in an extended tail pull the mean away from the center.
+As the distribution becomes more skewed, the mean is drawn further away from the center.
+Consequently, it’s best to use the mean as a measure of the central tendency when you have a symmetric distribution.

+* **Median**: The median is the middle value.
+It is the value that splits the dataset in half.
+To find the median, order your data from smallest to largest, and then find the data point that has an equal amount of values above it and below it.
+The method for locating the median varies slightly depending on whether your dataset has an even or odd number of values.

+If the number of observations is odd, the number in the middle of the list is the median.
+This can be found by taking the value of the $(n+1)/2$-th term, where n is the number of observations.
+Else, if the number of observations is even, then the median is the simple average of the middle two numbers.

+In a symmetric distribution, the mean and median both find the center accurately.
+They are approximately equal.

+Outliers and skewed data have a smaller effect on the median.
+Unlike the mean, the median value doesn’t depend on all the values in the dataset.
+When you have a skewed distribution, the median is a better measure of central tendency than the mean.

+You can also use median when you have ordinal data.

+When to use the median: Skewed distribution, Continuous data, Ordinal data

+* **Mode**: The mode is the value that occurs the most frequently in your data set.
+Typically, you use the mode with nominal (categorical), ordinal, and discrete (count) data.
+In fact, the mode is the only measure of central tendency that you can use with norminal (categorical) data.
+However, with nominal (categorical) data, there is not a central value because you can not order the groups.
+With ordinal and discrete (count) data, the mode can be a value that is not in the center.
+Again, the mode represents the most common value.

+In the continuous data, no values repeat, which means there is no mode.
+With continuous data, it is unlikely that two or more values will be exactly equal because there are an infinite number of values between any two values.
+When you are working with the raw continuous data, don’t be surprised if there is no mode.
+However, you can find the mode for continuous data by locating the maximum value on a probability distribution plot.
+If you can identify a probability distribution that fits your data, find the peak value and use it as the mode.

+When you have a symmetrical distribution for continuous data, the mean, median, and mode are equal.

+When to use the mean: Symmetric distribution, Continuous data When to use the median: Skewed distribution, Continuous data, Ordinal data When to use the mode: Categorical data, Ordinal data, Count data, Probability Distributions

 #### What is a Bernoulli distribution?
 Calculate the expectation and variance of a random variable that follows Bernoulli distribution?
 Suppose you perform an experiment with two possible outcomes: either success or failure.
 Success happens with probability $p$ while failure happens with probability $1-p$.
 A random variable that takes value $1$ in case of success and $0$ in case of failure is called a Bernoulli random variable.